KHortonMC/L01-Bank/Readme.md

 If you need help on how to implement the UI elements, refer to TabNewCustomerController and tab-customer.fxml for reference.

+NOTE: When changing tabs, the method activate() is called automatically for you.
+This will allow you to repopulate your lists.

-Part 5: Extend the abstract class Account.
+Part 4: Extend the abstract class Account.
 Individual work.

 Each member of the group must create a child class for the Account class.